How to Use SharePoint Workflows for Project Management

 A process defines all of the deliverables for a task.
 A workflow helps to deliver that task in an optimized way.

-Elements of a Workflow
+Elements of a Project Management Workflow Process

 Workflows are made up of four components.
 Let’s take a closer look at each component using the above example of a vacation request.